witheve/docs/src/guides/quickstart.md

   [tag: "div", text: "Hello, world"]
 ```

-You'll notice with this new block, the text in the browser has disappeared.
-Where did it go?
-Eve programs are composed of `blocks`, each of which follow a specific pattern: in the `match phase`, Eve matches the specified records against a database.
-If all of the records are matched, then the block continues to the `action phase` to update or create new records.
+You'll notice this block doesn't provide any new output.
+Why not?
+Blocks follow a two-phase pattern: in the `match phase`, Eve matches the specified records against a database.
+If all of the records are matched, then the block continues to the `action phase`, where records are created or updated.
 One example of an action is a `bind`.

-The first block omitted the match phase, so the bind is always satisfied, and thus the bound text was displayed.
-However, the second block contains a match phase, which is matching records with a `name` attribute.
+The first block omitted the match phase, so the bind is always satisfied, and thus the bound text is always displayed.
+The second block, however, includes a match phase, which is matching records with a `name` attribute.
 We need at least on record with a `name` attribute to satisfy this block, so let's add that:

 ```
 commit
   [name: "Celia"]
 ```

 `commit` is the other action Eve can take aside from `bind`.
-Without worrying about the difference between commit and bind, you can see that since we added a record with a `name` attribute, this satisfied the `match` in the previous block, which then wrote "Hello, world" back to the screen.
+Without worrying about the difference between commit and bind (you can learn [here]() if you want), you can see that since we added a record with a `name` attribute, this satisfied the `match` in the previous block, which then wrote "Hello, world" to the screen.

 We can use matched records by referencing their attributes: